Ramshell/game-design/README.md

-# game-design
+# Essence of Life

-This repo is used to upload the three evaluation instances of the game-design subject at UNQ.
+RTS game based on the story of the forgotten land called Harland.